artOfThePigeon/Tech-Academy-Live-Project/README.md

         <h3>{{ thread.ThreadBody }}</h3>
     </div>
  ```
 The CSS below defines it beginning at row 1, column 2.
-So, within the 'main' section, its at the top and 1 column over to the right.
+So, within the 'main' section, its at the very top, and 1 column over to the right.
 (The first column is the post's user profile information).
 ```
 .post-body {
     grid-area: 1 / 2 / span 1 / span 7;
 }
 ```
-This doesn't define the comment section however, only the initial thread's content.
+This doesn't define the comment section however, *only the initial thread's content.*

-The 'post-comments' section comes next, and is clearly defined in the CSS as:
+For this, the 'post-comments' div was coded next, and is clearly defined in the CSS as:
 ```
 .post-comments {
     grid-column-start: 2;